Catrionamcd/Adventures-of-Alice/README.md

 * hadnt populated the requirments.txt file in my repository.

 ## Deployment
-Deployment

 The application uses Heroku for deployement

-To create the application:
+### Create the application
-First create the requirements file the Heroku will use to import the dependencies required for deployment: type pip3 freeze > requirements.txt.
+1. Create the requirements file the Heroku will use to import the dependencies required for deployment: type pip3 freeze > requirements.txt.

-Navigate to the Heroku website create an account by entering your email address and a password Activate the account through the authentication email sent to your email account Click the new button and select create a new app from the dropdown menu Enter a name for the application which must be unique, in this case the app name is after-the-party Select a region, in this case Europe
+2. Navigate to the [Heroku](https://heroku.com) website
+3. Create an account by entering your email address and a password
+4. Activate the account through the authentication email sent to your email account
+5. Click the new button and select create a new app from the dropdown menu
+6. Enter a name for the application which must be unique, in this case the app name is adventures-of-alice
+7. Select a region, in this case Europe
-Click create app
+8. Click create app
-Heroku settings
+## Heroku settings
-From the horizontal menu bar select 'Settings'.
+1. From the horizontal menu bar select 'Settings'.
-In the buildpacks section, where further necessary dependencies are installed, click 'add buildpack'.
+2. In the buildpacks section, where further necessary dependencies are installed, click 'add buildpack'.
 Select 'Python' first and click 'save changes'.
 Next click 'node.js' and then click 'save changes' again.
 The 'Python' buildpack must be above the 'node.js' buildpack'.
 They can be clicked on and dragged to change the order if necessary.
-Deployment
+### Deployment
-In the top menu bar select 'Deploy'.
+1. In the top menu bar select 'Deploy'.
-In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.
+2. In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.
-In the 'search' box enter the Github repository name for the project.
+3. In the 'search' box enter the Github repository name for the project.
 Click search and then click connect to link the heroku app with the Github repository.
-The box will confirm that heroku is connected to the repository which in this case is Adventures of Alice.
+The box will confirm that heroku is connected to the repository which in this case is [Adventures of Alice](https://github.com/catrionamcd/adventures-of-alice).
-Scroll down to select either automatic or manual deployment.
+4. Scroll down to select either automatic or manual deployment.
 For this project automatic deployment was selected.
 If you wish to select automatic deployment select the button 'Enable Automatic Deploys'.
 This will rebuild the app every time a change is pushed to Github.
 If you wish to manually deploy click the button 'Deploy Branch'.
 The default 'Master' option in the dropdown menu should be selected in both cases.
-When the app is deployed a message 'Your app was successfully deployed' will be shown.
+5. When the app is deployed a message 'Your app was successfully deployed' will be shown.
 Click 'view' to see the deployed app in the browser.
 The live deployment of the project can be seen here
-The app starts automatically and can be restarted by pressing the 'Run Program' button.
+6. The app starts automatically and can be restarted by pressing the 'Run Program' button.

 ## Forking the Repository
 If you wish to fork the repository to make changes without affecting the original you can fork the repository